tmaks7/pipeline-leak-app/README.md

 ## 🔧 Configuration

 The decision threshold defaults to **0.30** and is adjustable via the sidebar slider at runtime.
-Lowering the threshold increases recall (fewer missed leaks) at the cost of more false alarms — the right trade-off for safety-critical pipeline monitoring.
+Lowering the threshold increases recall (fewer missed leaks) at the cost of more false alarms (the right trade-off for safety-critical pipeline monitoring).

-The dark theme is defined in `.streamlit/config.toml` and is automatically applied on both local and cloud deployments.

 ---

 ## ☁️ Deployment

 The app is deployed on **Streamlit Community Cloud**.
-Any push to the `main` branch triggers an automatic redeploy — no manual steps required.
+Any push to the `main or master` branch triggers an automatic redeploy, no manual steps required.

 To deploy your own instance: